Debugging Guide for Workspaces

 Readers:

-To simplify readers, do one of the following:
+To simplify the readers, do one of the following:

 • Recreate a small sample of the data using a Creator transformer.

 • Use the Recorder transformer to store your data and the Player transformer to play it back.
 This method is especially useful for database formats.
-See here for a step-by-step guide: Using the Recorder and Player.
+Refer to this guide for a step-by-step explanation: Using the Recorder and Player.

 Transformers: